OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ apktool d target_apk.apk
 ```

 > Note: To save time, you may use the flag `--no-src` if you only want to unpack the APK but not disassemble the code.
-For example, when you only want to modify the app manifest and repack immediately.
+For example, when you only want to modify the Android Manifest and repack immediately.

 ##### Patching Example: Disabling Certificate Pinning